apache/incubator-hivemall/docs/gitbook/misc/prediction.md

 	- ElasticNet
 	- RDA

-Additionally, there are several variants of the SGD technique, and it is also configureable as:
+Additionally, there are several variants of the SGD technique, and it is also configurable as:

-- Optimizer `-opt`, `-optimizer`
+- Optimizer: `-opt`, `-optimizer`
 	- SGD
 	- AdaGrad
 	- AdaDelta